-California Coastal Trail Act
+2.2.3 California Coastal Trail Act

-Assembly Bill No. 1396 amended Section 14012 and added Section 65080.1 to the Government Resources Code, and amended Section 31408 of the Public Resources Code.
-The bill requires that the California Coastal Trail be incorporated into regional transportation plans and appoints the State Coastal Conservancy as the lead agency in coordinating the development of the Coastal Trail in consultation with local jurisdictions.
+The Coastal Trail Act requires that the California Coastal Trail be incorporated into regional transportation plans and appoints the State Coastal Conservancy as the lead agency in coordinating the development of the Coastal Trail in consultation with local jurisdictions.

 In 2003, the State Coastal Conservancy published Completing the California Coastal Trail, a programmatic planning guide.
-Most of the Sonoma County Coast is identified as needing Coastal Trail improvements.
+Most of the Sonoma County coast is identified as needing Coastal Trail improvements.

-Other Guiding Policy Documents
+2.2.4 Other Guiding Policy Documents